 Sift in the one cup of flour and remaining one half cup (42 gram) of cocoa powder.
 Gently fold in the flour and cocoa powder with a rubber spatula until they’re fully incorporated.
 Pour the mixture into the prepared baking pan.
 Smooth the top so that the brownie batter is evenly spread across the pan.

 Bake for 20 minutes.
 Remove from the oven and bang the pan against the table a couple of times.
 Bake again for an additional 20-25 minutes.
 (Total bake time is 40-45 minutes.)
 A toothpick inserted in should come out crumbly with the mix.
-Remove from the oven and allow to cool on a cooling rack.
+Remove from the oven and sprinkle with a little salt, then allow to cool on a cooling rack.
 Use a serrated knife to cut.

 Serve to friends, and have them love you and ask them to make these brownies again and again.